ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 - perceived intensity i<sub>j</sub> ∈ R<sup>3</sup>.

 d<sub>j</sub> is the distance from the area light's origin to the face area's origin.
-a<sub>j</sub> is the surface area of the light relative to the face area's triangle, 0 being a point light, and being the maximum surface area of the triangle. p<sub>j</sub> is the light's center within the simplex of the face. i<sub>j</sub> can be set to 0 to disable a light area or larger to modify overall illumination intensity.
+a<sub>j</sub> is the surface area of the light relative to the face area's triangle, 0 being a point light, and being the maximum surface area of the triangle.

-This sentence uses `$` delimiters to show math inline:  $\sqrt{3x-1}+(1+x)^2$

-I j =
-d 2 j
-i j
-a j
+p<sub>j</sub> is the light's center within the simplex of the face.
+i<sub>j</sub> can be set to 0 to disable a light area or larger to modify overall illumination intensity.

+I<sub>j</sub> $= {{d_j^2} \over {a_i}} i_j$

+Such a representation of light intensity decouples light parameters making $i_j$ an easily controllable parameter for changing light intensity as all the parameters are orthogonal.

+Each light $γ_j$ = { $d_j$, $a_j$, $p_j$, $i_j$ } can move according to its distance $d_j$ from the geometry's center, its size remaining proportional to $d_j, a_j$ and $p_j$ are used to control position and size of each light.
+$γ_j$ within the surface defined by the homothetic face, the icosahedron face scaled by $d_j$.
+Thus, the area light remains parallel to original icosahedron’s face.
 A robust optimization strategy that extracts semantically meaningful personalized face attributes, from unconstrained images, Consequently, it reconstructs geometric patch’s reflectance separating incurred shadows

+When we discuss the code
 we introduce our optimization formulation that relies on differentiable ray tracing for image synthesis.
 By varying the number of ray-bounces against scene geometries and subsequent indirect illumination, self-shadows can be modeled.